 Leppink's mother, Betsy Leppink, testified that in April 1996, she received a telephone call from her son saying that he was on his way to Hope.
 He added, “Mom, you know [that] often I can't find Mechele.
 She's missing again, and I want to find her; I need to find her.
 And I have learned that she's in Hope.”

-Leppink's mother said she tried to talk him out of going, but he insisted upon traveling there.
+Leppink's mother said she tried to talk him out of going, but he insisted on traveling there.

 The jury convicted Linehan of first-degree murder on October 22, 2007 and she was sentenced to 99 years in prison.